 Masterpiece 2022: The Highlights

-As Masterpiece closed its doors last week, we at Sims Hilditch are left feeling inspired by the range of outstanding artwork presented on the stand that we were privileged to design for Philip Mould Gallery this year.
+When Masterpiece drew to a close earlier this year, we at Sims Hilditch were left feeling inspired by the range of outstanding artwork presented on the stand that we were privileged to design for Philip Mould Gallery.
 Here are some of the highlights.